webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 git push origin main
 ```

-Verify license is detected as "Apache-2.0" in repository settings.
+Verify the license is detected as "Apache-2.0" in repository settings.

 #### 5.1.3 README License Section